 6) Trouble dressing yourself can be solved with a button hook and zipper pull.
 There are many versions of this type of tool.
 It usually has a zipper pull on one end and a button hook on the other.

 7) Brushing your teeth is much easier if you use an electric toothbrush and a toothpaste tube squeezer.

 8) If you have trouble gripping narrow handles, you can get an assortment of foam tubing that comes with holes of different diameters.
 These are great for sliding over the ends of ink pens, silverware, paint brushes, etc.

-9) There are many different versions of door knob grippers help with hard to open door knobs.
+9) There are many different versions of doorknob grippers that help with hard to open doorknobs.

 10) The “Ableware Plug Puller” helps you pull electric plugs our of tight sockets without risking a shock.

 Note: The devices mentioned in this article are examples, and should not be understood as products that are recommended by Rush Memorial Hospital.